Pyre-Echo/VLC_Restream_Helper/README.md

 Only allows for 4 streams at this moment.

-When changing the main volume, it will smoothy change the volume at a rate of 3.90625% every 0.015 milliseconds + code time.
+When changing the main volume, it will smoothy change the volume at a rate of 3.90625% every 0.015 seconds + code time.

 # Setup